elixir-lang/elixir-lang.github.com/_posts/2013-05-02-elixir-on-xen.markdown

 excerpt: The Erlang on Xen team has added support for Elixir and we will tell you how you can use it!
 ---

 Elixir uses Erlang underneath, all the way down.
-Thanks to this, an Elixir project can run on the recently revealed “OS-less” Erlang VM called LING VM.
+Thanks to this, an Elixir project can run on the recently revealed "OS-less" Erlang VM called LING VM.
 LING VM is the core technology of [Erlang on Xen](http://erlangonxen.org).

 ## Why Xen?